 2. On Zoom, I like to maintain my view of other participants in the call while someone is screen sharing.
 To do this, I make sure I have the Side-by-Side view option enabled.
 And then I can drag the panel over to see more videos if I want to see more of the participants.
 You can view the instructions on how to do that here.

-3. I know I mentioned this already in a previous post, but a laptop stand is also a great investment for video calls.
+3. A laptop stand is also a great investment for video calls.
 It is important for ergonomic reasons to raise your laptop to eye level, but also for connecting to the video participants.
 And if you don’t have a laptop stand, you can use reams of paper or books to prop up your laptop and bring your camera to eye level.